jcornell616/jcornell616.github.io/docs/_posts/2023-01-12-Introduction-to-GSP.md

 ![ring-postprocessed](/../assets/img/gsp/ring-postprocessed.png?raw=true)

+*Figure 12: Lowpass filtered signal on cyclic graph*

-The result shows the resulting signal on the graph.
-Notice that, like the time-series MA filter, it "smears" the signal by filtering out high frequency contents.
+The result shows the filtered signal on the graph.
+Notice that, like the time-series MA filter, it *smoothens* the signal by filtering out high frequency contents.

 ### DFT with graphs <a name="dft-graph"></a>